kwfredeen/Advent-Of-Code-2022/README.md

 1. Run Part 1 in debug mode
 2. Copy input
 3. Paste input into console. you do not need to paste inital stacks and move commands separately.
 4. Press enter twice, once to submit the last movement, and once to get the top crate in each row.
+Not formatted as a row, so the output will need to be input manually.

-###Part 2:
+### Part 2:
 Same as part 1, but run Part 2.

+## Day 6
+### Part 2
+1. Run Part 1 in debug mode
+2. Copy input
+3. Paste into console
+4. Press enter and copy the result printed.
+You may continue pasting datastreams and each will be processed separately.